rdiaz02/EvAM-Tools/README.md

 Details about R with Docker and Rocker project here: https://www.rocker-project.org/ .
 Our images are based on the r-ver (https://hub.docker.com/r/rocker/r-ver) and rstudio (https://hub.docker.com/r/rocker/rstudio) Docker images from the Rocker project (https://www.rocker-project.org/).

-### How to run the R package and the shiny app locally
+### How to run the R package and the shiny app locally without Docker

+Install the [dependencies first](#how-to-install-the-r-package) and then the package.
 Once the package is installed, if you want to run the Shiny app open an R terminal and type

 ```
 library(evamtools)